cferris527/ferris-ray-tracer/README.md

 - Volume rendering (smoke, clouds, etc) [10 pts]
 - Importance Sampling [15 pts]
 - Parallelization [10 pts]

-Features that must be implemented:
-- Spatial subdivision acceleration structure

 Points to earn a C- : 25
 Points to earn an A : 115